Historic Oakwood

 Crime Data and Neighborhood Safety

-As a Triangle resident for over 30 years and the founder of the Tim M. Clarke Team, one of the top real estate teams in the Raleigh-Durham area, I've seen Historic Oakwood evolve into one of the most desirable neighborhoods in Raleigh.
-If you're considering buying in Oakwood, my advice is to act decisively when you find a home you love.
-The market here moves quickly, and hesitation could mean missing out on your dream home.
+As the founder of the Tim M. Clarke Team, one of the top real estate teams in The Raleigh-Durham Triangle area, and a Triangle resident for the past 30 years, I've seen Historic Oakwood evolve into one of Raleigh's most desirable neighborhoods.
+If you're considering buying in this community, my advice is to act decisively when you find a home you love.
+The market here moves quickly, and hesitation could mean missing out on a great opportunity.

 **NOTE: If you're not seeing any listings, then currently there are no available homes in this community.**